cdeevfrr/firebaseTemplate/Readme.md

 ## To actually deploy

+There are 3 pieces: Infrasctucture, backend, and frontend.

+Infrastructure & backend are deployed together via terraform.
+Frontend is deployed via firebase.

 ### Infrastructure

 First, make yourself a google cloud project for this to live in.
 The terraform will create a firebase project inside it.